lammps/lammps/doc/src/fix_bond_react.rst

    N *edgeIDs* = # of edge atoms N in the pre-reacted molecule template N *deleteIDs* = # of atoms N that are specified for deletion N *chiralIDs* = # of specified chiral centers N
-   N *customIDs* = # of atoms N that are specified for a custom update N *constraints* = # of specified reaction constraints N
+   N *constraints* = # of specified reaction constraints N

 The body of the map file contains two mandatory sections and four